Onyx-Protocol/Onyx/docs/1.3/txvm.md

 TBD

 ## Legacy operations

+### VM1CheckPredicate

+Pop a string `program` from the data stack, then pops a tuple of type [VM1Input](#vm-1-input) from the data stack, then pops a tuple `arguments` from the data stack.
+Fails if the Version 1 Transaction Header stack is empty.

+Initializes an instance of VM1 with:

+- the program set to `program`
+- the data stack initialized with the items in `arguments`, with the first item on top of the stack
+- expansion flag set to false
+- execution context set to a special transaction context such that:
+	- the transaction header is the item on the Version 1 Transaction Header stack
+	- the outputs checked by `CHECKOUTPUT` are the items currently in the Outputs stack are
+	- the output checked by `ASSET`
+- Th `program`
+- The items in the Outputs stack as the outputs checked by `CHECKOUTPUT`
+- The items in th

 	VM1CheckPredicate = 63 // list vm1prog => bool
 	VM1Unlock         = 64 // vm1inputid + data => vm1value + cond